mirumee/ariadne-website/docs/documenting-schema.md

 ## Introspection Queries

-The GraphQL specification also defines a programmatic way to learn about a server's schema and documentation.
+The GraphQL specification defines a programmatic way to learn about a server's schema and documentation.
 This is called [introspection](https://graphql.org/learn/introspection/).

-The `Query` type in a GraphQL schema also includes special introspection fields (prefixed with a double underscore) which allow a user or application to ask for information about the schema itself:
+The `Query` type in a GraphQL schema includes special introspection fields (prefixed with a double underscore) which allow a user or application to ask for information about the schema itself:

 ```graphql
 query IntrospectionQuery {